Last Updated: 7-27-2025

 sh ~/.vim_runtime/install_awesome_vimrc.sh

-Occasionally some of the above commands need to be run again or files need to be edited directly, but most of the time those scripts run without error.
+Occasionally, some of the above commands need to be re-run or files need to be edited directly, but most of the time those scripts run without error.
 You’ll need to restart your VM or computer for all changes to take effect.

-Below are all the commands I ran to install docker, add my user to the docker group and then begin installation of Exegol from source (make sure to change the username as indicated below):
+Below are all the commands I ran to install docker, add my user to the docker group and then begin installation of Exegol from source.

 #!/bin/bash